Child Sexual Abuse

 - Explicit: Consent should be given explicitly by words or action.
 Not saying ‘NO’ is not equal to consent.
 The consent should be express and affirmative.

 - Enthusiastic: The consent should be enthusiastic.
 Only ‘yes’ is yes.
 ‘I don’t know’, ‘maybe’, ‘I’m not sure’ is not consent.

 Under the POCSO Act, sexual activity with children is an offence irrespective of their gender.
-However, in the case of adults, only sexual harassment and rape against women is criminalised.
-Furthermore, non-consensual sex between husband and wife is not a crime unless they are living separately.
+Non-consensual sex between husband and wife is not a crime unless they are living separately.
 The constitutional courts of India have held that marital rape is considered as cruelty and that it is a valid ground for divorce.
 The legality of the act should not be the only reason to give importance to consent but it should be considered as a necessity for good sexual practices.
 Non-consensual sexual activity is an attack on the autonomy of a person.
 This can be a sexual remark, asking for sexual favours, actions which have sexual connotations, touching the body of the other person etc. People should be especially aware of such actions where there is a power imbalance.
 Examples of this are sexual advances by the boss, by an elder person in the family etc. In such situations, it might not be possible to say ‘NO’ affirmatively and expressly.